strapi/design-system/.changeset/quiet-otters-listen.md

 @source './src/**/*.{ts,tsx}';
 ```

-The entry keeps automatic scanning off, because Tailwind reads a CSS value in a
+The entry keeps automatic scanning off, because the package cannot know the file paths of your project.
+Tailwind resolves the `@source` path from the stylesheet that holds it.

-styled-components template literal as a class name.
-Tailwind resolves the `@source`
-path from the stylesheet that holds it.
+The `@strapi/design-system/next/theme.css` export is removed.
+If you use it with `@reference`, import `source.css` instead.

 `DesignSystemProvider` writes the `dark` class on the document root, so both systems
 share one theme.
 A `useColorScheme` hook at `/next` does the same without the